Timinator2000/Algorithm_X/04 - your turn/04 - 25x25 sudoku.md

 Seven to eight thousand rows are manageable for Algorithm X, but how those rows are ordered makes a difference.
 If Algorithm X is trying to cover the cell at `(0, 0)` and there are 10 options to try, the order in which those 10 options are tried impacts run time.
 While Algorithm X will always try to optimize the order in which it tries options, there are times when a handful of options appear to be equally viable.
 In that case, if the correct option is toward the beginning of the list vs the end of the list makes a difference.

 If you would like to see this in action, try the following.
 For unknown cells, shuffle the list of candidates before you build the actions dictionary.
 You could use a `set` since members of a `set` are unordered or you could use `random.shuffle()`.
-Either way, you will see that run times that vary quite a bit.
+Either way, you will experience run times that vary quite a bit.

 # Where to Go From Here